slds-lmu/paper_2021_xautoml/README.md

 ```
     ├── renv/                   # renv configuration files to enable a reproducible setup
     ├── R/                      # Implementation of methods
-    ├── experiments/            # Source code for experimental analysis (section 6)
+    ├── experiments/            # Code for experimental analysis (section 6)
     │   ├── synthetic           # Synthetic benchmark (section 6.1)
     │   ├── mlp                 # DNN surrogate benchmark (section 6.2)
-    ├── analysis/               # Analysis scripts used to create figures and tables in the paper
+    ├── analysis/               # Scripts used to create figures and tables in the paper
     ├── LICENSE
-    └── README.md               # Introduction to this repository and usage of the methods in this paper
+    └── README.md
 ```

 ## Reproducible Setup